wp-plugins/ceceppa-multilingua/readme.txt

 I create Ceceppa Multilingua to let Wordpress have an easy to use interface for managing a fully multilingual web site.
 With "Ceceppa Multilingua" you can write your posts and pages in multiple language.
 Here are some features:

-- Separatee posts and pages for each languages, so you can use different SEO and url for each languages.
+- Separated posts and pages for each languages, so you can use different SEO and url for each languages.
 - Different menu for each language.
 - Translate widget's title.
 - Group/Ungroup comments for each post's languages.
 - Show notice when the post/page/category that user is viewing is available, based on the information provided by the browser, in their its language
 - Redirects the browser depending on the user's language.
-Append the suffix &lang= to the home page
+Append the suffix &lang= to the home url-
+- Widget for language chooser
 - Least Read Posts, Most Commented, Most Read Posts can show only the posts in user selected language
-- Filter search result, showing only results from user selected language
+- Filter search in accordingly to current language
+- Change wordpress locale according to current language, useful for localized themes
+- Show the list flag of available languages on top or bottom of page/post

 Ceceppa Multilingua supports infinite language, which can be easily added/modified/deleted via the comfortable Configuration Page.
 All you need to do is activate the plugin, configure categories and start writing the content!